AlfCraft07/MerdKernelSDK/README.md

 3. C++ Standard Library (`CLANG_CXX_LIBRARY`) to **Compiler Default** or empty.

-4. Library Search Paths set to contain a kmod with an i386 slice, e.g. $(PROJECT_DIR)/MacKernelSDK/Library/universal.
+4. Library Search Paths set to contain a kmod with an i386 slice, e.g. $(PROJECT_DIR)/MerdKernelSDK/Library/universal.

 5. The symbol table may be misaligned due to i386 kexts being of type `MH_OBJECT`.
 `fix-macho32` is provided in the `scripts` directory of [ocbuild](https://github.com/acidanthera/ocbuild) to correct alignments.
-Python 3 and `macholib` are required.
+Python 3 and `merdolib` are required.

     Usage:
     ```